-If you are eligible for entry, all passengers above the age of two must have a negative pre-departure test result (NAAT or antigen) or documentation of recovery from COVID-19 provided by a licensed health care provider.
-On arrival in the USA it is recommended that you self-isolate for at least seven days, and take a COVID test three to five days after your arrival.
+If you are eligible for entry, all passengers above the age of two must have a negative pre-departure test result (NAAT or antigen) or documentation of recovery from COVID-19 provided by a licensed health care provider before boarding their flight.
+On arrival in the USA, it is recommended that you self-isolate for at least seven days, and take a COVID test three to five days after your arrival.

 Always ensure you check the latest travel rules and guidance for the USA with the FCDO prior to travel.

-Travellers entering France without a full vaccination, including children aged 11 and over, need to present a negative COVID-19 PCR test result, carried out within 72 hours of departure, or an antigen test within 48 hours of departure.
-Random antigen testing is in place for unvaccinated arrivals.
+Unvaccinated (or not fully vaccinated) arrivals into France will only be permitted if they’re travelling for essential reasons.
+Travellers entering France without a full vaccination, including children aged 12 and over, also need to present a negative COVID PCR or antigen test result, carried out within 24 hours of departure, as well as an International Travel Certificate.

-Travellers who are fully vaccinated do not need an essential reason to travel to France and do not need to self-isolate on arrival.
+Travellers who are fully vaccinated do not need an essential reason to travel to France, or a negative COVID test result.
+They do not need to self-isolate on arrival.